 The Effects of Hypertension on Different Parts of Your Body

-Hypertension has far-reaching implications on all the major system in your body as highlighted in the below.
+Hypertension has far-reaching implications on all the major systems in your body as highlighted in below.

 Restricted arteries mean the heart has to work harder to pump blood to other parts of the body.
 This can lead to enlargement of the left ventricle and puts you at a higher risk of suffering a heart attack.